ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/syllabus.md

 be a combination of exercises in class and guest speakers who are highly skilled in these mediums.

-* River cleanups: Park staff will lead two river cleanups with students, one as an introduction to the park and the other as a follow up for a specific site with high plastic contamination.
+* Shore cleanup: Park staff will lead a shore cleanup with students for hands-on experience with data collection and plastic pollution in the park.

 * Presentations and Feedback sessions with the Hudson River Park Trust.
 The first will be during the mid-term and the second for the final results of the project.